 - If you are applying the ointment to your face, try to avoid getting it near to your eyes or to the inside of your nose or mouth.
 If this does happen accidentally, wipe it off straightaway.

-- Other creams and ointments should not be used in the same area for 2 hours before and 2 hours following Zematop use.
+- Other creams and ointments shouldn't be used in the same area for 2 hours before and 2 hours following Zematop use.

-- Do not bath, shower or swim right after applying Zematop.
+- Don't bath, shower or swim right after applying Zematop.
 This could wash off the ointment.

-- Dressings: Do not cover the skin being treated with bandages or dressings.
+- Dressings: Don't cover the skin being treated with bandages or dressings.
 However, you can wear normal clothing.
 Bandaging can increase the amount of medicine you absorb through your skin and may cause harmful effects.

-- Avoid or limit alcohol: Drinking alcohol while you are using Zematop may cause your skin or face to feel hot and become flushed or red.
+- Limit alcohol: Drinking alcohol while you are using Zematop may cause your skin or face to feel hot and become flushed or red.

 Possible side effects